annotell/kognic-auth-python/README.md

-# Annotell Authentication
+# Kognic Authentication

-Python 3 library providing foundations for Annotell Authentication on top of the `requests` or `httpx` libraries.
+Python 3 library providing foundations for Kognic Authentication on top of the `requests` or `httpx` libraries.

-Install with `pip install annotell-auth[requests]` or `pip install annotell-auth[httpx]`
+Install with `pip install kognic-auth[requests]` or `pip install kognic-auth[httpx]`

 Builds on the standard OAuth 2.0 Client Credentials flow.
 There are a few ways to provide auth credentials to our api clients.
-Annotell Python clients such as in `annotell-input-api` accept an `auth` parameter that can be set explicitly or you can omit it and use environment variables.
+Kognic Python clients such as in `kognic-io` accept an `auth` parameter that can be set explicitly or you can omit it and use environment variables.

 There are a few ways to set your credentials in `auth`.
-1. Set the environment variable `ANNOTELL_CREDENTIALS` to point to your Annotell Credentials file.
+1. Set the environment variable `KOGNIC_CREDENTIALS` to point to your Api Credentials file.
 The credentials will contain the Client Id and Client Secret.
-2. Set to the credentials file path like `auth="~/.config/annotell/credentials.json"`
+2. Set to the credentials file path like `auth="~/.config/kognic/credentials.json"`
-3. Set environment variables `ANNOTELL_CLIENT_ID` and`ANNOTELL_CLIENT_SECRET`
+3. Set environment variables `KOGNIC_CLIENT_ID` and`KOGNIC_CLIENT_SECRET`
 4. Set to credentials tuple `auth=(client_id, client_secret)`

 API clients such as the `InputApiClient` accept this `auth` parameter.